preston/tastyterm/README.md

 ## Production Deployment

+This app respects the `NODE_ENV` environment variable when compiling the front-end.
+Be sure to set this appropriately.
+If not set, it defaults to `development`.

-Extremely easy in your existing Dockerized hosting environment by pointing it at your TastyTerm installation.
+Deployment is extremely easy in your existing Dockerized hosting environment by pointing it at your TastyTerm installation.
 Just:

 	docker run -d -p 4200:80 --restart unless-stopped p3000/tastyterm:latest # or any official tag

+In order to use Smart on FHIR mode, you must set your OAuth Client ID in a system environment variable named `TASTYTERM_OAUTH_CLIENT_ID` like this:

+On Windows:

+	cmd /C "set "TASTYTERM_OAUTH_CLIENT_ID=[your client id]" && set"

+On OSX/UNIX/LINUX:

+	export TASTYTERM_OAUTH_CLIENT_ID=[your client id]

 And you're done.
-No environment variables or further configuration are needed.
 Jedi's may use your existing Kubernetes, Open Shift etc installations as you see fit. :)

 # License